BKinya/Book-Hub-App/README.md

-# Book-Hub-App
+# BookHub App
-A simple android app to search books
+An Android app to search for books